-9 Museum Exhibits to Check Out in DC Before They Disappear
+10 Museum Exhibits in DC to Check Out Before They Disappear

 A must-see bucket list for locals and tourists alike.

-Of the many national treasures to be found in Washington, DC, some of the most impressive collections are housed in the many museums around the District.
-From official presidential portraits to international language exhibits to celebrations of women in the arts, the museum scene in DC is rife with educational and inspirational works that can appeal to a wide range of interests.
+Of the many national treasures to be found in Washington, DC, some of the most impressive monuments are actually housed in the many museums around the District.
+From official presidential portraits at the Smithsonian museums to a new space celebrating language called Planet Word, the museum scene in DC is rife with educational and inspirational works that can appeal to a wide range of interests.

 How to visit: Reserve timed tickets via website

-How to visit: The museum is open Wednesday through Sunday from 10 am to 5:30 pm
+How to visit: The museum is open Thursday – Monday from 10 am to 5:30 pm

 How to visit: Reserve tickets via website

-How to visit: The museum is open Wednesday through Sunday from 10 am to 5:30 pm.
+How to visit: The museum is open Wednesday – Sunday from 11:30 am to 7:00 pm

 Dates: Permanent exhibit